Hey, check out my 2 Weeks Osaka Itinerary which will offer you inspirations on places to visit in and around Osaka, Kobe and Kyoto.

 Having done some prior food research, we then made a detour to Kashira Island in search of Oyster Okonomiyaki.
-When we arrived at the homely-looking restaurant, non one there speaks or understand English.
+When we arrived at the homely-looking restaurant, no one there speaks or understands English.
 Through awkward gesturing and guesswork, we figured that the oyster season could be off.

 Using hand signs and google voice translate, we succeeded in ordering a Shrimp Okonomiyaki and a “too-huge” bowl of desert.

 Finally, we reached Okayama City, our end destination of the day and checked into Hotel Maira.
 But that’s not the end of the day yet.

 After depositing our luggage, we explored a few shopping malls in Okayama and was impressed by how modern and huge Aeon Okayama was.
 I had an amazing time shopping there and bought lots of stuff, including my Japan must-buys.

 Map Location for Day 4 (Kobe-Okayama Itinerary)